miguelraz/academic-kickstart/content/post/hardware/index.md

 Let's have an example of a small embarrasingly parallel problem.
 We want to construct a [Julia set](https://en.wikipedia.org/wiki/Julia_set).
 Julia sets are named after Gaston Julia, and have nothing to do with the Julia language.
 Julia sets are (often) fractal sets of complex numbers.
 By mapping the real and complex component of the set's members to the X and Y pixel value of a screen, one can generate the LSD-trippy images associated with fractals.

-The Julia set I create below is defined thus: We define a function $f(z) = z^2 + C$, where $C$ is some constant.
-We then record the number of times $f$ can be applied to any given complex number $z$ before $|z| > 2$.
+The Julia set I create below is defined thus: We define a function `f(z) = z^2 + C`, where `C` is some constant.
+We then record the number of times `f` can be applied to any given complex number `z` before `abs(z) > 2`.
 The number of iterations correspond to the brightness of one pixel in the image.
 We simply repeat this for a range of real and imaginary values in a grid to create an image.

 First, let's see a non-parallel solution: